Disturbance halts Wiz Khalifa concert in Indiana, 3 injured

-NOBLESVILLE, I.N.
+NOBLESVILLE, Ind.
 (AP) — Rapper Wiz Khalifa cut short a concert in suburban Indianapolis as people began fleeing the outdoor venue, leaving three with minor injuries, following a disturbance, police said.

 People started exiting the Ruoff Music Center in Noblesville about 10:30 p.m.
 Friday after a reported disturbance on part of the amphitheater’s lawn, with some of them shouting about a possible shooting, The Indianapolis Star reported.